 - A dental implant stimulates your jawbone much like your natural tooth.
 This stimulation helps reduce the bone loss that can occur with a dental bridge or dentures.

 There is science behind a dental implant.
 After a dental implant is placed in the socket of your missing tooth, you will wait for your jawbone to grow up around the implant during the healing process.
 This process is called “osseointegration.”
 (Maybe it will show up on your child’s next biology exam!)

 Healing usually takes six to 12 weeks.
 Dr. Dores may put a material designed to encourage bone growth into the socket.
-And you’ll likely come to our Longmeadow, MA dentist office for a quick checkup or two during this period, so he can make sure healing is progressing.
+And you’ll likely come to our East Longmeadow, MA dentist office for a quick checkup or two during this period, so he can make sure healing is progressing.